-Impact Zambia was established in 2012 with a vision of working in partnership with indigenous leaders to help some of the poorest communities in rural areas of southwestern Zambia.
-Its primary ministries are operated through New Life Tabernacle (founded in 1994 and headquartered in Itezhi-tezhi, Zambia) and its 20+ branch churches.
+Impact Zambia works in partnership with local leaders to help some of the poorest communities in rural areas of southwestern Zambia.
+Its programs are primarily operated through New Life Tabernacle (founded in 1994 and headquartered in Itezhi, Zambia) and its 20+ branch churches.

-The life-changing vocational training centre in Itezhi-tezhi grew up out of a simple sewing club, which has provided sewing and business training to 110 women in partnership with Rotary International.
-The dire need for skills and leadership development identified during this project has resulted in the construction of a multi-purpose training centre, which will offer classes in employable skills like sewing, agriculture, woodworking, building dams, and mechanical repair.
-It will also offer leadership training programs.
+The life-changing vocational Training Centre in Itezhi-tezhi grew up out of a sewing club, which has provided sewing and business training to women in partnership with Rotary International.
+The need for skills and leadership development, resulted in the construction of a multi-purpose training centre, which offers classes in leadership training as well as employable skills like sewing, agriculture, woodworking, building dams, and mechanical repair.